FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/categories.md

 maintitle: Categories
 subtitle: "Categories for posts that are redirected to external sites or have plain text in the On This Day section or other reasons why you will not normal see them."
 permalink: /categories/
-add-cats: [Biography Of Lena Zavaroni, Magazines#Cash Box, Magazines#Music & Video Week, Magazines#record business, Magazines#Record and Radio Mirror, Redirects To External Website, Redirects To PDF, The Stage and Television Today, theatre#grand-theatre-leeds, Sunday Post, Wordpress]
+add-cats: [Biography Of Lena Zavaroni, Magazines#Cash Box, Magazines#Music & Video Week, Magazines#record business, Magazines#Record and Radio Mirror, Redirects To External Website, Redirects To PDF, The Stage and Television Today, Theatre#Grand Theatre Leeds, Newspaper#Sunday Post, Wordpress]
 ---

 {% assign real = site.categories | map: "first" %}